 I would forgive you if you have had enough of cooking and opt for a ready-made Thai red curry sauce.
 But first, do at least take a look at this recipe as it really doesn’t take that long to prepare and it is so much tastier than a bought version.

 This is one of those meals where my toddler son has a slightly modified version, as he is not quite on to hotter curries yet.
-He had rice with vegetables and coconut milk, but it’s so easy to quickly heat his veg and add in some of the spare coconut milk and rice that I am cooking anyway.
+Sometimes he has rice with vegetables and coconut milk, but it’s so easy to quickly heat his veg and add in some of the spare coconut milk and rice that I am cooking anyway.
+Other times I make a version of my fragrant chicken curry for him.

 A great way to use up leftover meat, this Thai red curry is packed with flavor.
 The homemade sauce is easier than you might think.